rzheng2019/YuGiOhDB/README.md

 4. Click on card name within list and view detailed card view.
 5. (Optional) Click on card image for an expanded image view.

-## Architecture

-- Hobby Tracker was implemented using Model View View-Model (MVVM) archiecture.
-- Firebase Firestore was used to store hobby list data.

 ## Structure

 - "Manager": Files that cointain the models for what a hobby consists of.